MeanderingProgrammer/render-markdown.nvim/README.md

 This is a high level interface, as such creating, parsing, and iterating through a treesitter query is entirely up to the user if the functionality they want needs this.
-We do not provide any convenience functions, but you are more than welcome to use patterns from the native handlers.
+We do not provide any convenience functions, but you are more than welcome to use patterns from the builtin handlers.

 ## More Complex Example